 The colours typography and style of a logo will often dictate the corporate look of the rest of a company’s literature.

-What Makes A Good Logo?
+A Good Logo?

 If you have never been involved in branding before it is a good idea to consider what actually makes a good logo?
 This infographic displays the spheres of influence behind what can make a quality logo design.